wcmsukwa/GitHubCourse/README.md

 # GitHubCourse
-Exercises for the GitHub Free Course  from Udemy Site.
+Exercises for the GitHub Free Course  from Udemy Website.